The Gaussian distribution

 2.1 What is Erf again?

 This erf, or error function, is a rebranding and reparameterisation of the standard univariate normal cdf.
-It is popular in computer science, AFAICT because calling something an “error function” is provides an amusing ambiguity to pair with the one where we are used to with the “normal” distribution.
+It is popular in computer science, AFAICT because calling something an “error function” provides an amusing ambiguity to pair with the one we are used to with the “normal” distribution.
 There are scaling factors tacked on.

 \[ \operatorname{erf}(x) = \frac{1}{\sqrt{\pi}} \int_{-x}^x e^{-t^2} \, dt \] which is to say \[\begin{aligned} \Phi(x) &={\frac {1}{2}}\left[1+\operatorname{erf} \left({\frac {x}{\sqrt {2}}}\right)\right]\\ \operatorname{erf}(x) &=2\Phi (\sqrt{2}x)-1\\ \end{aligned}\]